hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

         url(r'^admin/', include(admin.site.urls)),
     )

 Our new line defines a set of urls that start with `poll/`, then a number made up of one or more digits - the matching group ``(\d+)``.
 When a url has a matching group, the captured contents are passed to the view as arguments.
 So, if you look back at what the unit test was last complaining about, we should have fixed its problem: we've now created a url that references ``'polls.views.poll'`` and which is capable of taking an argument of ``1``.

 So now our unit tests give a different error::

     ======================================================================
-    FAIL: test_root_url_shows_links_to_all_polls (polls.tests.TestHomePageView)
+    FAIL: test_root_url_shows_links_to_all_polls (polls.tests.HomePageViewTest)
     ----------------------------------------------------------------------
     Traceback (most recent call last):
       File "/home/harry/workspace/tddjango_site/source/mysite/polls/tests.py", line 108, in test_root_url_shows_links_to_all_polls